Be a Part of The Port of Harlingen

 - Air: International Air Cargo Valley International Airport

-The Port is part of FTZ No. 62 which is one the largest FTZ’s in the US and the largest in Texas.
+The Port is part of the Foriegn Trade Zone (FTZ) No. 62, which is one of the largest in the U.S., and the largest in Texas.
 Merchandise from every continent passes through FTZ No. 62.

-You will benefit by operating within our Foreign-Trade Zone (FTZ) as it will provide crucial savings and operational advantages which give your company a competitive edge in the global marketplace.
+Operating within our FTZ provides businesses with crucial savings and operational advantages, which give your company a competitive edge in the global marketplace.
 Our FTZs can help your company manage its cash flow by deferring, reducing and potentially eliminated Customs duties and reducing overall operating costs.

-The Port is also included in an overweight corridor that allow trucks to transport up to 120,000lbs between the Port and the following locations:
+The Port is also included in an overweight corridor that allows trucks to transport up to 120,000lbs between the Port and the following locations:

 - Free Trade International Bridge at Los Indios